sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> tuple(ContinuedFraction(649 200).odd_convergents)
    ((1, ContinuedFraction(13, 4)), (3, ContinuedFraction(649, 200)))

-As with :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` the results are generators of enumerated sequences where the enumeration is by convergent index.
+As with :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` the results are generators of enumerated sequences of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances, where the enumeration is by convergent index.

-The different behaviour of even- and odd-indexed convergents can be illustrated by looking at them for a ``ContinuedFraction`` approximation of :math:`\sqrt{2}` with one hundred 2s in the tail:
+The different behaviour of even- and odd-indexed convergents can be illustrated by looking at them for an approximation of :math:`\sqrt{2}` with one hundred 2s in the tail:

 .. code:: python